vsajip/python-gnupg/README.rst

 * Fixed #164: Provided the ability to add subkeys.
 Thanks to Daniel Kilimnik for the feature request and patch.

+* Fixed #166: Added keygrip values to the information collected when keys are listed.
+  Thanks to Daniel Kilimnik for the feature request and patch.

 0.4.8
 -----